-Another possible ground for an abuse of process application is that we made a promise or gave the nurse or midwife an assurance, and later retracted it.
+Another possible ground for an abuse of process application is that we made a promise or gave the nurse, midwife or nursing associate an assurance, and later retracted it.

 Some examples of this might be promising not to proceed with investigations about a particular concern, or promising that we would keep particular information private.
 There may be other kinds of promise or assurance that it would be an abuse of process to retract.

-In some circumstances it wouldn’t be an abuse of process for us to investigate and take action about a fitness to practise concern that we’ve previously told a nurse or midwife that we won’t be proceeding with.
+In some circumstances it wouldn’t be an abuse of process for us to investigate and take action about a fitness to practise concern that we’ve previously told a nurse, midwife or nursing associate that we won’t be proceeding with.

-For example, there could be new information or evidence that we weren’t aware of when we made the first decision that shows we need to take action to prevent the nurse or midwife putting patients or members of the public at risk of harm.
+For example, there could be new information or evidence that we weren’t aware of when we made the first decision that shows we need to take action to prevent the nurse, midwife or nursing associate putting patients or members of the public at risk of harm.

-The panel should consider this when trying to assess whether there is unfairness or injustice to the nurse or midwife.
+The panel should consider this when trying to assess whether there is unfairness or injustice to the nurse, midwife or nursing associate.

 It is relevant that we have specific powers to revisit decisions under our rules9 and in case law10 which include decisions made at any stage of our fitness to practise.

-When considering promises or assurances we gave to the nurse or midwife, the panel can, if it needs to, ask for information about:
+When considering promises or assurances we gave to the nurse, midwife or nursing associate, the panel can, if it needs to, ask for information about: